is expected to unfold in Europe,

-- Kate Douglas, Features Editor "New Scientist"
+- Kate Douglas, Features Editor "New Scientist" Magazine

 2014 ARCHAEOACOUSTICS RESEARCH PROJECT: HAL-SAFLIENI HYPOGEUM, MALTA (ca. 3,600- 2,500 BCE)

-A fascinating read, with something for everyone
+a fascinating read, with something for everyone

 An intact prehistoric necropolis provides a matchless opportunity for research on sound behavior in ancient spaces